zensols.lmtask package¶

 train_apply_chat_template:

-bool= False¶ Like
+bool= False¶ Whether to add

 -